iwantmyname/blog/src/2011/02/domain-search-using-your-browsers-address-bar-alfredapp-and-duckduckgo.md

 ### DuckDuckGo

-Thanks to [Louis Galipeau](https://twitter.com/muloka), you can also search for domains at iWantMyName directly from the [DuckDuckGo](http://duckduckgo.com) search box.
+Thanks to [Louis Galipeau](https://twitter.com/muloka), you can also search for domains at iwantmyname directly from the [DuckDuckGo](http://duckduckgo.com) search box.
 Just enter `!iwant domainname` and you will be forwarded to the search result page.

 ![duckduckgo-domain-search.png](/media/2011-02-21-duckduckgo-domain-search.png)